 Michael Cook — Queen Mary University of London, UK

 Conferences tend to focus on the successes, and it can be difficult to get important learnings about experimental work that did not go to plan.
 This is despite the fact that it is often the corrections from the many failures that lead to a single success.
 Iteration is important in game development as well as in academia.
 Examples of encouraged submissions are post-mortems and analyses of experimental work that did not go according to plan.
-Submissions should follow LBW requirements and will be reviewed not based on the project contributions but the lessons learnt.
+Submissions are in the same format as full papers.

 Lindsay Grace — University of Miami, USA